What is Air Force ROTC?

 What if I want to fly in the Air Force?

 Many people dream of flying, and flight-related careers in the Air Force are referred to as “rated” career fields.
 These consist of Pilots, Combat Systems Officers (CSO), Air Battle Managers (ABM), and Remotely Piloted Aircraft (RPA) Pilots.
-Explore the information provided here to see what you can do to maximize your chances of obtaining one of these prestigious careers.

 Can I be a part of ROTC and still participate in other activities on campus?